Updated: Oct 25, 2022

 02nd February is National Groundhog Day.

-Depending on your age, some of you will remember the 80’s film with Bill Murray when he gets stuck in the time warp, however 'Groundhog Day' actually derives from a Dutch superstition that if a groundhog (rodent not dog) emerges from its burrow on this day sees a shadow due to clear weather, it will retreat to its den and winter will persist for six more weeks, and if he does not, due to cloudiness, the spring season will arrive early.
+Depending on your age, you may remember the 80’s film with Bill Murray when he gets stuck in the time warp, however 'Groundhog Day' actually derives from a Dutch superstition that if a groundhog emerges from its burrow on this day, and sees a shadow due to clear weather, it will retreat to its den and winter will persist for six more weeks, and if he does not, due to any cloudiness, the spring season will arrive early.

-So essentially, we are relying on a rodent to determine how long we have to wait for spring!
+Essentially, we are relying on a rodent to determine how long we have to wait for spring.

-I’m not sure a rodent, a shadow, and the arrival of Spring is a good topic of conversation for a blog so I am going to focus on the film!
+I’m not sure a rodent, a shadow, and the arrival of spring is a good topic of conversation for a blog, so I am going to focus on the storyline of the film.

-It is so easy for time to go past and for us not realise how long a negative situation has become the status quo.
+It can be so easy for time to pass and for us not to realise how long a negative situation has become our status quo.

-Sometimes a small case of sticking your head in the sand is easier to deal with in comparison to the alternative of making the changes that we need to make.
+Sometimes, sticking your head in the sand, and denial, is easier to deal with, in comparison to the alternative of making the changes that we need to make.

 The comfort zone is familiar, it is not necessarily comfortable.

-It may feel that staying where we are is more comfortable, however, we risk that we will begin to resent staying where we are and feel stuck and frustrated with the situation that we are in.
+Staying where we are, can feel more comfortable, however, we risk that we will begin to resent staying where we are.
+We begin to feel stuck and frustrated with the situation that we are in.

 How are you progressing?